scossar/converse.nvim/README.md

 - `ConverseSendSelection` (mapped by default to <leader>z (for some reason))

-You can change this by modifying the `mappings.send_selection` option:
+You can change this by configuring the `mappings.send_selection` option:

 ```lua
 require("converse").setup({